saicumbulam/System-Design/web-scalability/searching-for-data.md

 # Searching for Data

+## Relational database

+#### Index

 * Once we have a index, we can perform binary search
 * **Cardinality** is a number of unique values stored in a particular field.
 Fields with high cardinality are good candidates for indexes, as they allow you to reduce the data set to a very small number of rows.
 * The reason why low-cardinality fields are bad candidates for indexes is that they do not narrow down the search enough

-**Two rules of indexes**
+#### Two rules of indexes

 * The first rule of thumb when creating indexes on a data set is that the higher the cardinality
 * creating indexes is that equal distribution leads to better index performance.

+#### composite index

-**composite index**, is an index that contains more than one field.
+Index that contains more than one field.
 You can use compound indexes to increase search efficiency where cardinality or distribution of values of individual fields is not good enough.

+* The main challenge when designing and building the data layer of a scalable web application is identifying access patterns and modeling your data based on these access patterns.

+## Categories of Nosql

 * When you use NoSQL data stores, you need to get used to thinking of data as if it were an index.
-* The main challenge when designing and building the data layer of a scalable web application is identifying access patterns and modeling your data based on these access patterns.

-## categories of Nosql

 **Key-value data stores**

 * These data stores support only the most simplistic access patterns.
 To access data, you need to provide the key under which data was stored.
-* They are good for fast one-to-one lookups, but they are impractical when you need sorted lists of objects or when you need to model relationships between objects.
+* They are good for fast one-to-one lookups.
 * Examples of key-value stores are Dynamo and Riak.
 * Memcached is also a form of a key-value data store, but it does not persist data, which makes it more of a key-value cache than a data store.